-Universal Processing Services of Wisconsin, LLC and Subsidiary
+Universal Processing Services of Wisconsin, LLC and Subsidiary Notes to Financial Statements Year Ended December 31, 2017

 Inventory

 Inventory consists primarily of equipment to be installed in merchant locations to enable them to process electronic transactions.
 Inventory is stated at the lower of cost or market, which is determined on a FIFO (first in-first out) basis.